f5devcentral/f5-automation-labs/docs/class1/module3/lab4.rst

 **Imperative** operations to BIG-IP devices when needed.

-iWorkflow includes a REST proxy that allows pass-through of REST requests to devices discoverd on iWorkflow.
+iWorkflow includes a REST proxy that allows pass-through of REST requests to devices discovered on iWorkflow.
 The REST proxy feature allows customers to simplify **Imperative** Automation by:

 -  Providing a centralized API endpoint for BIG-IP infrastructure